Independence ratio and random eigenvectors in transitive graphs: Introduction

-Hoffman's bound implies that $\lam \to -d$ as the independence ratio tends to $1/2$.
-The converse statement is not true in general: it is easy to construct $d$-regular graphs with $\lam$ arbitrarily close to $-d$ and the independence ratio separated from $1/2$.
+Hoffman's bound implies that $\lambda_{\min}\to-d$ as the independence ratio tends to~$1/2$.
+The converse statement is not true in general: it is easy to construct \mbox{$d$-}regular graphs with $\lambda_{\min}$ arbitrarily close to $-d$ and the independence ratio separated from $1/2$.
 However, for transitive graphs the converse is also true.
-A graph $G$ is said to be \emph{vertex-transitive} (or \emph{transitive} in short) if its automorphism group $\Aut(G)$ acts transitively on the vertex set $V(G)$. \begin{introthm} Let $G$ be a finite, $d$-regular, vertex-transitive graph with least eigenvalue $\lam$.
+A graph $G$ is said to be \emph{vertex-transitive} (or \emph {transitive} in short) if its automorphism group $\Aut(G)$ acts transitively on the vertex set $V(G)$.

+\begin{introthm} Let $G$ be a finite, $d$-regular, vertex-transitive graph with least eigenvalue $\lambda_{\min}$.
 Then the independence ratio of $G$ is at least

-In particular, if $\lam \to -d$, then the independence ratio converges to $1/2$. \end{introthm}
+In particular, if $\lambda_{\min}\to-d$, then the independence ratio converges to $1/2$. \end{introthm}

-The idea behind the proof is to consider random eigenvectors with eigenvalue $\lam$.
-Let $\la$ be an arbitrary eigenvalue of the adjacency matrix of some transitive graph $G$ and let $E_\la$ denote the eigenspace corresponding to $\la$, that is, the space of eigenvectors with eigenvalue $\la$.
-(Note that $E_\la$ is typically more than one dimensional, since $G$ is transitive.)
-Furthermore, let $S_\la$ be the unit sphere in $E_\la$.
-Now we pick a uniform random vector from $S_\la$.
-Note that $S_\la$ is $\Aut(G)$-invariant, therefore the distribution of this random vector is $\Aut(G)$-invariant, too.
+The idea behind the proof is to consider random eigenvectors with eigenvalue $\lambda_{\min}$.
+Let $\lambda$ be an arbitrary eigenvalue of the adjacency matrix of some transitive graph $G$, and let $E_\lambda$ denote the eigenspace corresponding to $\lambda$, that is, the space of eigenvectors with eigenvalue $\lambda$.
+(Note that $E_\lambda$ is typically more than one dimensional, since $G$ is transitive.)
+Furthermore, let $S_\lambda$ be the unit sphere in $E_\lambda$.
+Now we pick a uniform random vector from $S_\lambda$.
+Note that $S_\lambda$ is $\Aut(G)$-invariant, therefore the distribution of this random vector is $\Aut(G)$-invariant, too.
 Let us choose the vertices $v$ with the property that the value of the eigenvector at $v$ is larger than at each neighbor of $v$.
-(If $\la$ is negative, then we expect many of the vertices with positive value to have this property.)
+(If $\lambda$ is negative, then we expect many of the vertices with positive value to have this property.)
 Clearly, these vertices form an independent set.
 Since our random vector is invariant, the probability $q$ that a given vertex is chosen is the same for all vertices.
-Therefore the expected size of this random independent set is $q |V(G)|$, and consequently, the independence ratio of $G$ is at least $q$.
-An estimate of $q$ yields Theorem \ref{thm:crude} above.
+Therefore the expected size of this random independent set is $q \llvert V(G)\rrvert $, and consequently, the independence ratio of $G$ is at least $q$.
+An estimate of $q$ yields Theorem~\ref{thmcrude} above.
 In many cases we obtain much sharper bounds.